 Dr. Christina Danforth grew up in Coeur d’Alene, Idaho where she knew from a young age that she wanted to be a veterinarian.
 Her love of the outdoors brought her to La Grande where she graduated from Eastern Oregon University with a BS in Biology with minors in Chemistry and Spanish.
 She graduated from Kansas State University College of Veterinary Medicine in May 2018.

-Dr. Danforth is married with one son, two dogs and a cat.
+Dr. Danforth is married with one son and a daughter, two dogs and a cat.
 She enjoys all things outdoors like hunting, fishing, skiing, camping and photography.
 She is excited to have joined Animal Health Center and to be practicing mixed animal medicine in the great Pacific Northwest.